arduino/docs-content/content/hardware/03.nano/carriers/nano-connector-carrier/datasheet/datasheet.md

 The Nano Connector Carrier is a practical solution for expanding the capabilities of our Nano product family.
 It is plug-and-play compatible with Qwiic and Grove modules, making rapid prototyping easier than ever.

-Whether you're diving into MicroPython, Matter, building with Modulinos, or developing AI-powered applications, this carrier provides a simple platform to bring your ideas to life.
+Whether diving into MicroPython or Matter, building with Modulinos, or developing AI-powered applications, this carrier provides a simple platform for bringing your ideas to life.

 The onboard microSD card slot unlocks new possibilities for data logging, edge AI, and real-time storage needs.